sap-tutorials/Tutorials/tutorials/s4sdk-setup/s4sdk-setup.md

 For Windows 7+ or Windows Server 2003+ adhere to the following steps:

 1. Install `Chocolatey`. `Chocolatey` is a package manager for Windows which will be useful for installing necessary components.
-Install it by opening a console and issuing the following command:
+Install it by following the [Chocolatey installation guide](https://chocolatey.org/install).

-    ```shell
-    @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"
-    ```

 2. Install the Java Development Kit: